toluna-terraform/terraform-aws-mongodb/README.md

 Integrating MongoDB Atlas with AWS infra [Terraform module](https://registry.terraform.io/modules/toluna-terraform/mongodb/aws/latest)

 ### Description
-This module supports persistency of MongoDB , by creating/restoring dump files to AWS s3 bucket, this is done by running a shell script upon apply and before destroy, the shell script starts a docker mongoDB docker image to prevent the need to install mongoDB tools locally , it will then read the needed parameters from AWS SSM Parameter store and run the restore/dump function.
+This module supports persistency of MongoDB, by creating/restoring dump files to AWS s3 bucket, this is done by running a shell script upon apply and before destroy, the shell script starts a docker mongoDB docker image to prevent the need to install mongoDB tools locally, it will then read the needed parameters from AWS SSM Parameter store and run the restore/dump function.
-The module also supports starting with a copy of the DB from another created environment and/or AWS account (I.E. you can start a "DEV" environment with a copy of "Production" DB that resides on a diffrent AWS account).
+The module also supports starting with a copy of the DB from another created environment and/or AWS account (I.E. you can start a "DEV" environment with a copy of "Production" DB that resides on a different AWS account).
+The creation of dump files and restore/copy functions are triggered by terraform events (apply/destroy) based on the mongoDB cluster resource.
+\* an environment equals in it name to the Terraform workspace it runs under so when referring to an environment or workspace throughout this document their value is actually the same.

 The following resources will be created:
 - MongoDB cluster
 - MongoDB User with read/write permissions (including password)
-- MongoDB Whitelist including Ip's of allowed environments
+- MongoDB Whitelist including IPs
 - The following SSM Params will be created:
-  - db_username
-  - db_password
-  - db_hostname (MongoDB connection string)
+  - /infra/&lt;environment name&gt;/db-name = the db name
+  - /infra/&lt;environment name&gt;/db-username = user name with access to db (encrypted)
+  - /infra/&lt;environment name&gt;/db-password = password for user with access to db (encrypted)
+  - /infra/&lt;environment name&gt;/db-host = host name of the db (encrypted)
+  - **If you intend to copy a db from another workspace you first must either use this  module to created the source DB or alternatively manually add these parameters to the SSM Parameter store**
 - Upon destroy if MongoDB dumps bucket does not exist it will be created

 ## Requirements